typedconfig/tyco-go/README.md

 ```

 Use `tyco.LoadString(content)` in tests to parse from memory; it returns the same `*TycoContext`
-so you can call `ToJSON()` to inspect globals and struct instances.
+so you can call `ToObject()` to inspect globals and struct instances.

 ### Example Tyco File